This guide is for Big Life Journal for Kids — 2nd Edition

 Let your child know Big Life Journal time isn’t a time to perform or be under pressure.
 Share YOUR excitement about the conversations you’ll be having and how you can work together to explore each others’ worlds.

 Pro tip: Pair your Big Life Journal time with a fun activity!
 Make a sweet treat, like brownies or hot cocoa, to enjoy during your discussion.
-Chat about Big Life Journal over a breakfast date or donuts.
+Chat about the Big Life Journal over a breakfast date or donuts.
 If you’d rather avoid sweets, pick out a game or hobby to do together after your Big Life Journal time.
-Check out our Growth Mindset Activity Kit for fun games and activities.

 After we read the story, my child has trouble answering the questions.
 I hear, “I dunno” a lot or get one-word answers.
 What can I do to get them talking?

-Well, your child may only have a one-word answer for that question.
+Well, your child may only have a one-word answer to that question.
 And that’s OKAY!

 If you feel your child could go deeper, feel free to change up the question a bit to make it applicable to their life.
 Or provide an answer of your own.
 Often, that’s all it takes to help them open up and start talking.

 If they’re still struggling, leave it.
 They may need time to process.
 There’s no rush.
 Reinforce the idea that part of developing a growth mindset is giving ourselves room to learn more about ourselves and dig deep.
-Invite your child to give the question more thought and to let you know when they’re ready to discuss.
+Invite your child to give the question more thought and let you know when they’re ready to discuss it.